zaksabeast/PokemonRNGGuides/guides/sm/en/stationary.md

 5. In the game, advance to the final screen for the Pokemon you are RNGing for.
 Input the frame you are currently on in the frame range.
 You can find this in the PCalc Game Info window (`Start + Up`) and then press `Start + Select` to pause the game.

-6. Click Calculate, and then advance to any of the frames that are listed that have a "-" in the Mark column.
+6. Click "Calculate", and then advance to any of the frames that are listed that have a "-" in the Mark column.
     - These frames are considered Safe Frames and can be used to accurately predict the frames you can land on.

 7. You can advance frames by pressing `Start` to unpause the game.
 You can then pause again when close to the frames given earlier with `Start + Select` and then slowly advance by pressing `Select` while paused.